redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 RedisInsight is available as a standalone download or [bundled with Redis Stack](/docs/stack/get-started/install).
 Install it and try the in-app examples available in Workbench.
 For more information, see [Examples](/docs/ui/insight/examples).

-You can use RedisInsight on Windows, MacOS, or Linux.
+Standalone downloads are available for Windows, MacOS, and Linux from the Redis Enterprise website and stores.

 ## Install on Windows

-### From website
+From website:

 1. Download [RedisInsight](https://redis.com/redis-enterprise/redis-insight).